Alabama stuns No. 7 Tennessee 71-63 in physical battle

 KNOXVILLE, Tenn.
+(AP)It took Nate Oats a season and 10 games to finally get a big one.

+The second-year Alabama coach devised a solid game plan and got his players to execute it to finally claim a Top 10 victory Saturday night.
+In fact, it was the program’s first true road win over a team ranked in the Top 10 since 2004.

-(AP) — John Petty hit three critical 3-pointers and finished with 19 points, leading Alabama to a stunning victory over No. 7 Tennessee 71-63 Saturday night.
+John Petty hit three critical 3-pointers and finished with 19 points, leading Alabama to a stunning 71-63 victory over No. 7 Tennessee.

+”Attitudes are all great right now,” Oats said. ”I really like where we’re at.
+Petty’s all about the right stuff.”

-The Crimson Tide (7-3, 2-0 Southeastern Conference) turned a one-point halftime lead into a double-digit advantage midway through the second behind Petty’s trio of 3s and two more long-range makes by Joshua Primo.
+The Crimson Tide (7-3, 2-0 Southeastern Conference) turned a two-point halftime lead into a double-digit advantage midway through the second behind Petty’s trio of 3s and two more long-range makes by Joshua Primo.

 Primo and Herbert Jones finished with 11 points, and Jahvon Quinerly scored 10.